 The proprietary fund types and fiduciary funds are accounted for on a flow of economic resources measurement focus and utilize the accrual basis of accounting.
 This basis of accounting recognizes revenues in the accounting period in which they are earned and become measurable, and expenses in the accounting period in which they are incurred and become measurable.
 The District applies all GASB pronouncements as well as the Financial Accounting Standards Board pronouncements issued on or before November 30, 1989, unless these pronouncements conflict or contradict GASB pronouncements.
 With this measurement focus, all assets and all liabilities associated with the operation of these funds are included on the fund Statement of Net Position.
-The fund equity is segregated into invested in capital assets net of related debt, restricted net assets, and unrestricted net assets.
+The fund equity is segregated into net investment in capital assets, restricted net position, and unrestricted net position.